AmyPhung/robo_fish/_pages/subsys-actuate.md

   </div>
 </center>

-We then created a valve based on the design for a two-way valve attachment to a centrifugal pump as proposed in [NEED CITATION].
+We then created a valve based on the design for a two-way valve attachment to a centrifugal pump as proposed in [[2]](/references#2).
 For this initial test, the valve was designed to be manually driven by a screwdriver or something similar, so we left a square hole where it would normally mount to a servo.

 <center>
   <img src="/robo_fish/img/pumpv1-valve-front.png" width="30%">